ChromeUniverse/Personal-website/src/content/articles/prisma.md

 Going back to the point I made at the start of this post — databases are hard, but Prisma won't magically make them trivial either.
 Don't get me wrong, it makes working with DBs a **lot** easier, but you'll still need to do some work to get familiar with these tools.

 If you're just getting started, I can't recommend Web Dev Simplified's [Learn Prisma in 60 minutes](https://www.youtube.com/watch?v=RebA5J-rlwg&pp=ugMICgJlbhABGAE%3D) video highly enough.
-It's an expertly-made tutorial that covers all of the topics in this article (and tons more that I've probably forgotten about) in just under an hour.
+It's an expertly-made tutorial that covers all of the topics in this post in greater detail (and tons more that I've probably forgotten about) in just under an hour.

 Once again, I'll refer you to the Prisma docs, specifically the [Guides section](https://www.prisma.io/docs/guides), which has several detailed articles that cover just about anything, from [seeding your database](https://www.prisma.io/docs/guides/database/seed-database) to [deploying it to production](https://www.prisma.io/docs/guides/deployment/deployment).